openshift/enhancements/enhancements/cluster-scope-secret-volumes/csi-driver-host-injections.md

 #### Install

-For the developer preview release, the CSI driver will be installable via OLM.
+For the developer preview release, the CSI driver will be installable via YAML manifests available on GitHub.
-This release channel is meant to be a preview only option and allow the CSI driver to be installed on OpenShift outside of the normal release cycle.
+This is meant to be a preview only option and allow the CSI driver to be installed on OpenShift outside of the normal release cycle.

 When the CSI driver is ready for general availability, it will be installed on OpenShift via the cluster storage operator and an associated delivery operator - see the [CSI driver install proposal](/enhancements/storage/csi-driver-install.md).
-The delivery operator and OLM operator can be one and the same, with appropriate modifications depending on the context.

 #### CSI starting points

 The projected resource CSI driver will provision ephemeral volumes and take advantage of upstream's ephemeral CSI storage mechanisms.
-Ephemeral storage allows the CSI driver to use tmpfs for storage while providing appropriate protection via SELinux labels.
+Ephemeral storage allows the CSI driver to create tmpfs filessytems for each pod, where the Secret/ConfigMap content will be copied.
-Each pod will have its own copy of the shared resource that the CSI driver mounts in, and there will be a 1:1 correspondence between the pod and the SELinux label applied to the mounted files.
+The tmpfs filesystems will automatically have appropriate SELinux labeling to ensure content does not leak between pods - the driver does not need to provision or manage these labels.
 The process will be similar to what exists in core Kubernetes when Secrets and ConfigMaps are mounted into a pod.
+Acutal implementation can borrow a significant amount of logic from the [secrets-store-csi-driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver), which is used to mount secrets from external "sealed" secret providers like [Vault](https://learn.hashicorp.com/tutorials/vault/kubernetes-secret-store-driver).

 #### End to end flow (from creation, to opt-in, to validation, and then injections)